Sunday, 22 April 2007

 Song to break up to:

 If You Leave - Orchestral Manoeuvres in the Dark.
-Aside from being the closing credits to the movie Pretty in Pink, 'Don't Look Back' is sound advice.
+Aside from being the closing credits to the movie Pretty In Pink, 'Don't Look Back' is sound advice.